-Renz is a local food blogger in the Philippines for almost 8 years, and shares his passion for food with his articles.
+Renz has been a local food blogger in the Philippines for almost 8 years.
+He enjoys sharing his passion for food with others.

 For a guy who does not how to bake, Breville is a hero!
 I was able to bake my first brownies using this wonderful baking equipment.
 And they all tasted so good!
 Now, I'm going to share with you how I made the delightful desserts using this magnificent piece of metal.

 My mom decided to buy a Breville Bread Maker BBM600 some months ago.
 She said it would be a new addition to her collection of cooking and baking equipment.
 Like most mothers do, she asked me to browse through the manual so I could tell her how to operate the machine, and so I did.
 As I was reading through, I learned that it could also be used to bake some brownies (aside from making dough for pasta and pizza, jams, cakes, etc).
 So, I asked my mom if I could try the machine out and bake some brownies.
 Without any hesitation, she allowed me to do it (probably because she wanted to see how to use it first before she herself try to do it).

 Anyway, since I got really excited as much as my mother did, I tried to document my first trial.
 And I can't believe that it never turned to a fiasco.
 It was all perfect!
 Now, let me tell you how I baked my first brownies!

 - 1 pack (566g) of Triple Chocolate Brownie Mix (which I've bought in a local store), I was able to find it in ebay, and it's the one on the right.
 And yes, it works well with the Breville Breadmaker.